theSStranger/skyscraper/README.md

     - const_row : one Int
     - const_col : one Int

 With the above setup, the "Wall" field of each constraint determines which edge of the board the hint is "looking from".
 That is, a constraint along the top edge on the first column would have wall=Top and index=0.
-For interior constraints, the constraint would be applied following the same direction logic except the constraint would be applied starting at the indicated row/col position _including_ that cell.
+For interior constraints, the constraint is be applied following the same direction logic except the constraint would be applied starting at the indicated row/col position _including_ that cell.

 ### Predicates: